MicrosoftDocs/memdocs/memdocs/intune/apps/apps-edge-macos.md

 ## Add the app
 When you've completed configuring, select **Add** from the **App app** pane.

 The app you've created is displayed in the apps list, where you can assign it to the groups that you select.

-> [!NOTE]
-> Currently, Apple does not provide a way for Intune to uninstall Microsoft Edge on macOS devices.

 ## Next steps
 - To learn how to configure Microsoft Edge on macOS devices, see [Configure Microsoft Edge on macOS devices](/deployedge/configure-microsoft-edge-on-mac).